We are hiring - Join our team!

 MVD Title & Registration Calculator

 If you are thinking about purchasing a vehicle or have already purchased a vehicle, it is important to know that the State of New Mexico imposes a 4% Motor Vehicle Excise Tax (MVET) on every vehicle sold, that is required under the Motor Vehicle Code, to be registered in this state.
-However, since boats are not vehicles, they are not subject to the MVET, but are subject to a separate 5% boat excise tax.
+However, since boats are not vehicles, they are not subject to the MVET but are subject to a separate 5% Boat Excise Tax.
 The State of New Mexico MVD presumes that every time a vehicle is titled, a sale has occurred and therefore the MVET is due and must be collected every time a vehicle is titled.

-FREQUENTLY ASKED QUESTIONS REGARDING MVET
+FREQUENTLY ASKED QUESTIONS REGARDING NM MVD FEES

 What is the Motor Vehicle Excise Tax (MVET) percentage for a vehicle purchase?